4DNucleome/PartSeg/Readme.md

-# Gui for segmentation algorithms
+# PartSeg - gui for segmentation algorithms

 This application is designed to help biologist with segmentation based on threshold and connected components